seedstack/website/content/docs/maven-plugin/package.md

 ```

 {{% callout info %}}
-Dynamic Classpath entries are added after static entries so they have a lower precedence.
+The order of dynamic entries is preserved in the classpath.
+All dynamic entries are placed before static entries in
+the classpath so they can override them.
 {{% /callout %}}

 ## Example